cmu-llab/gpt_mt_benchmark/README.md

   - GPT-4 (5-shot prompts): 20 target languages
   - NLLB-MOE: 201 target languages
   - Google Translate: 115 target languages

+All model outputs can be found on [Zenodo](https://zenodo.org/records/8286649)

 ## Reproducing the work
 We used _gpt-3.5-turbo-0613_  and *gpt-4-0613* in July and August 2023.